lesleyrs/Client3/README.md

 #### Wii
 in dolphin emulator you can find the sdcard path in `options>configuration>wii>sd card` settings and after moving the files there you have to click `Convert Folder to File Now` to format it.

-Controls: wiimote IR pointer works as mouse, A for left click, B for right click, Dpad works as arrow keys, 1 for control, home button to exit.
+Controls: wiimote IR pointer works as mouse, A for left click, B for right click, Dpad works as arrow keys, minus for control, plus to pan by moving your wiimote to a side of the screen, 1 to center screen, home button to exit.
+Button 2 and nunchuck are unused right now.

 ```
-TODO: need 2 framebuffers to a show cursor on screen without flickering or you won't see where you are aiming (dolphin mouse is slightly offset)
+TODO: need double framebuffers to flip at end of client_draw to a show cursor on screen without flickering or you won't see where you are aiming (dolphin mouse is slightly offset too)
-TODO: lowmem is recommended, highmem only barely fits in wii's memory and crashes quite fast.
-Might become better if the last small leaks are fixed.
+TODO: add game offset on real HW?
+TODO: support usb keyboard and mouse on wii
-TODO: virtual keyboard to type, for now set user and pass in config.ini, audio, add game offset on real HW?, support usb keyboard and mouse on wii
+TODO: virtual keyboard to type, for now set user and pass in config.ini
+TODO: audio
 ```

 #### 3DS
 in citra emulator click `file>open citra folder` for sdmc dir https://citra-emulator.com/wiki/user-directory/

 Controls: Touch to left click, L + touch to right click, Dpad for arrow keys, X for control

-There's also an untested NDS target that only works with 3DS DSI emulation as it should have 32MB RAM there (melonDS doesn't emulate extra ram yet).

 ```
 TODO: undo touch changes in 3ds.c depending how it works on real hardware (vita seems to work fine on hw)